 Hiking in Parque Nacional Lanín

-Hiking in Lanín National Park is as popular activity to do in and around San Martin de los Andes as anything.
+Hiking in Lanín National Park is a popular activity to do in and around San Martin.

 We’ve already mentioned Cerro Colorado and Laguna Rosales.
-And there’s loads of hiking trails around Quila Quina too.
+And there are loads of hiking trails around Quila Quina too.

-Much further north from San Martin de los Andes, you can even hike up Lanin volcano that gave the National Park its name.
+Much further north from San Martin, you can even hike up Lanin volcano that gave the National Park its name.

 Keep an eye out for our upcoming articles on other things to do in Neuquen province and Parque Nacional Lanín.